 A ‘light’ general anesthetic for the endoscopic brow lift is recommended.
 This is tolerated better, as patients wake up speedier and are more relaxed and comfortable for the procedure.

 At what age can a brow lift be performed?

-A brow lift is most commonly performed in the 40-60 age range in order to minimize the visible effects of aging.
+A brow lift in Michigan is most commonly performed in the 40-60 age range in order to minimize the visible effects of aging.
 However, it is also done to people of any age who have deep furrows or frown lines due to stress.